 In practical problems, a star of an event may contain a very large number of descriptions.
 Consequently, such a theoretical star is replaced by a reduced star RG(e|F,m) that contains no more than a fixed number, m, of descriptions.
 These m descriptions are selected as the m most preferable descriptions among the remaining ones according to the preference criterion defined in the problem background knowledge.
-Variable m is a parameter of the learning program, defined either by the user or by the program itself, as a function of the available computational resources.
+Variable m is a parameter of the learning program, defined either by the user or by the program itself, as a function of the variable computational resources.

-The paper by Michalski & Stepp (1982) gives an illustration and an algorithm for generating a reduced star with c-expressions restricted to attribute expressions (i.e., expressions involving only object attributes).
-Sec.
-6.3 presents an algorithm for generating a reduced star consisting of regular c-expressions.
+Papers [50, 54] give an illustration and an algorithm for generating a reduced star with c-expressions restricted to attribute expressions (i.e., expressions involving only object attributes).
+Section 6.3 presents an algorithm for generating a reduced star consisting of regular c-expressions.
 The concept of a star is useful because it reduces the problem of finding a complete description of a concept to subproblems of finding consistent descriptions of single positive examples of the concept.